julianee-jk/IDAssignment2/README.md

     * Popup info menu when clicked on individual Pokemon
         * Progress bar in Popup info to display stats
     * Back to top function.
+    * Mobile responsiveness for all devices except Galaxy Fold.

 * **Itemdex**
     * All items will be displayed.
     * Live filtering search bar
     * Popup info menu when clicked on individual Items
     * Back to top function.
+    * Mobile responsiveness for all devices except Galaxy Fold.

 ### Features to implement
-* Fix mobile responsiveness for mobile devices
-* Evolution chart in Pokemon popup menu
-* Improve website layout for Internet Explorer
-* Improve website layout for Samsung Galaxy Fold
+* Fixed mobile responsiveness for Galaxy Fold
+* Add evolution/moves pages.

 ## Technology Used
 These are all the languages and tools which I have used to construct this project.